hhenske/Shopping-List/README.md

 - ➕ Add, remove, and sort items dynamically
 - 📤 Send list data to a device (as JSON)
 - 📋 Copy plain text version of the list
-- 💾 Download your list as a `.json` file
+- 💾 Save list on a database and open saved lists later
 - 🔒 Modal-based login/signup interface

 ## 🖼️ UI Highlights